Wendy Blacklock: Biography

 After finishing school she decided to become an actress and attended drama school, where she was education at The Conservatoriom of Sydney and The Rathbone Academy of Performing Arts.

-Blacklock like most performers of th era travelled to England to start her career in theatre in the early 1950s, nothing that theatre in Australia was literally non-existent at that time and everything was primarily a copy of London West End and Broadway.
+Blacklock joined the Independent Theatre in 1947 and like most performers of the era travelled to England to start her career in theatre in the early 1950s, nothing that theatre in Australia was literally non-existent at that time and everything was primarily a copy of London West End and Broadway.